Giorgos6J/project2/README.md

 ├── module-info.java
 ├── .classpath
 ├── .project

-🧑‍💻 Author
-Developed by [Your Name] for learning and demonstration purposes.
+Developed by georgios dionisopoulos for learning and demonstration purposes.